nuxeo/doc.nuxeo.com/docs/writing-documentation.md

 ```bash
 npm run dev
 ```
-Once started go to your http://localhost:3000 and add `/nxdoc` or `/userdoc` at the end to the address to access, as it's the versioned space.
+Once started go to your http://localhost:3000 and add `/nxdoc` or `/userdoc` at the end to the address to access it, as it's the versioned space.

-- [Static-spaces](https://github.com/nuxeo/doc.nuxeo.com-static-spaces): For non-versioned documentation (studio/idedoc/corg)
+- **[Static-spaces](https://github.com/nuxeo/doc.nuxeo.com-static-spaces)**: For non-versioned documentation (studio/idedoc/corg)

 Clone the repository to your local machine, using your favorite git client or the command line:
 ```bash